-In a previous blog, we talked about the windiest cities in the United States.
+In a previous blog, we discussed the windiest cities in the United States.
 However, there are far windier places on our planet.
 That got us thinking: what is the windiest place on Earth?
-It turns out that there are places far windier than Chicago, the nation’s windy city, and some of the strongest winds ever recorded are unbelievably fast.
+It turns out that places are far windier than Chicago, the nation’s windy city, and some of the strongest winds ever recorded are unbelievably fast.
 Here’s what we found.

 What is the Windiest Place on Earth?